pylint-dev/pylint/doc/index.rst

 Pylint documentation
 ====================

-Pylint is a `static code analyser`_ for python 2 or 3.
-Only python interpreter above 3.7.2 are supported in the latest version.
+Pylint is a `static code analyser`_ for Python 2 or 3.
+Only Python interpreter above 3.7.2 are currently maintained.

 Pylint analyses your code without actually running it.
 It checks for errors, enforces a coding standard, looks for `code smells`_, and can make suggestions about how the code could be refactored.